Yelp/elastalert/docs/source/ruletypes.rst

 ``slack_alert_fields``: You can add additional fields to your slack alerts using this field.
 Specify the title using `title` and a value for the field using `value`.
 Additionally you can specify whether or not this field should be a `short` field using `short: true`.

 ``slack_title_link``: You can add a link in your Slack notification by setting this to a valid URL.

+``slack_timeout``: You can specify a timeout value, in seconds, for making communicating with Slac.
+The default is 10.
+If a timeout occurs, the alert will be retried next time elastalert cycles.

 Mattermost
 ~~~~~